 DARE TO KNOW MORE?

-Born and raised in Sydney Australia, I'm a true blue Aussie at heart but have been living in London since 2007 for the incredible career and life opportunities which it brings.
+Born and raised in Sydney Australia, I'm a true blue Aussie at heart and I consider myself 110% Australian.
+After living abroad for 10 years in London, you realise what makes Australia unique from other places.
+Something you can only do once you are on the outside.
 With my time and passion for the big city of London I have earned my naturalisation status and now a dual citizen of both countries.

 I have always had a passion for the wild world and imagery - this came together in an explosive combination when I started to travel and brought my first SLR in 2008.
 It was a whole new world and I soon become addicted, travelling to the far reaches of the Arctic circle at -38 to swim with wild Orcas to the scorching heat of Indian jungles looking for Bengal tigers.

-Recent successes include being featured on GoPro's feed for my Lynx footage, articles about my bear photographs in the UK press, being a winner of the Eden Shorts competition, which includes my timelapse video being featured on UKTV with an interview with Nigel Marven to be aired this year - and finalist in Wildlife Photographer of the Year 6 times over the last 4 years (not a winner yet but I'm working on it!)
+Recent successes include being featured on GoPro's feed for my Lynx footage, Aurora timelapse test with the GoPro articles about my bear photographs in the UK press, being a winner of the Eden Shorts competition, which includes my timelapse video being featured on UKTV with an interview with Nigel Marven to be aired this year - and finalist in Wildlife Photographer of the Year 7 times over the last 5 years (not a winner yet but I'm working on it!)

 Current project is Project: Jaguar, where I have built the worlds first fully remote wireless camera trap system that can function up to 6 weeks unmanned with multiple wireless flash units at ranges of over 100 meters apart to photograph the elusive jaguars inside an ancient Mayan caves.

 Little is known about the caves, or what the jaguars do there, I am one of only people to have ever been to the caves which were only discovered in 2011.
 The question is, what do jaguars do in the caves when no man is around?